-Each month, we celebrate the anniversary of a composer by highlighting their work and history, and giving you nice arrangements of some of the artist’s most iconic pieces that you can download directly into your Newzik library!
-For this second article of the series, we focus on a composer everyone knows and whose 264th birthday is celebrated today: Wolfgang Amadeus Mozart.
+Each month, we celebrate the anniversary of a composer by highlighting their work and history, as well as giving you nice arrangements of some of the artist’s most iconic pieces that you can download directly into your Newzik library!
+This time, we discuss one of the greatest composers of all times: Wolfgang Amadeus Mozart..

 A few words about Mozart